xinyinghou/nested_dict_classroom/_sources/pps-OC.rst

 .. fillintheblank:: reflect_1_oc

     The following statements ask you about the usefulness with the **"Help" feature**.
-It includes using the initial Help, view Help again and regenerate Help.
+It includes using the initial Help button, view Help again button and regenerate Help button.
 For each statement, please use the following scale to indicate what is most true for you.

     .. list-table::
        :align: center